 - Helplines and websites

-Harrow Council, Harrow CCG, and Young Harrow Foundation have put together a joint document signposting residents to a collection of some of the most helpful and trusted sources of information and guidance for children and young people’s wellbeing.
+Harrow Council, Harrow CCG, and Young Harrow Foundation have put together a joint document.
+It signposts residents to a collection of helpful and trusted sources of information for children and young people’s wellbeing.

 - During this tough time the Young Harrow Foundation has a collection of safe, local offers for children and young people.